 The Best Proven Salmon Hooking Method

 What I'm going to advise you has worked well for me in the majority of fishing situations when salmon are behaving and taking like salmon normally do.
-There are very occasional low warm water conditions that will make them behave in a different manner and your professional ghillie will advise on how best to change your hooking technique during these brief periods but for the majority of salmon takes the fish will take and turn on the fly which is exactly what you're looking for the salmon to do.
+There are very occasional low warm water conditions that will make them behave in a different manner and your professional ghillie will advise on how best to change your hooking technique during these brief periods but for the vast majority of salmon takes the fish will take and turn on the fly which is exactly what you're looking for the salmon to do.

 When A Salmon Comes To The Fly

 As your salmon fly swings over or in front of a fish it normally means a salmon has to come off its lie to intercept the fly whether it be a few feet or several feet from its original position.
 In deep clear water pools this can be a significantly longer distance which means the fish will turn after intercepting your fly if you allow it the time to do so.
 Not reacting to this initial contact is so important as I'm about to further explain.
 This however is where the majority of salmon anglers diminish their chances of success by not giving the fish long enough to turn properly and start drawing away.
 This is especially true of any anglers who have a trout fishing background where immediate hook set is vital for success.
 Salmon fishing is however a complete polar opposite from trout fishing especially when setting a hook as I'm about to explain.

 The Initial Stages Of The Salmon Take